TZstatsADS/Spr2016-Proj3-Grp10/README.md

 * Explored how to load Python code in R. If having trouble with rPython package, one perfect solution is opening R in mac terminal and using system() function to run .py file.
 * Explored advanced image analysis using opencv.
 * Assisted in extracting SIFT features, especially in combining multi key points of faces into one rectangle.
 Found a solution to successfully run groupRectangles() in Python without crush.
-* Assisted in writing train.R and test.R, extracting color features of test image, and debugging.
+* Assisted in writing train.R and test.R, extracting color features of test images, and debugging.